datacraft-dsc/DEPs/0/README.md

 ## OEP

-Acronyn for "Ocean Enhancement Proposal", which defines enhancements to the Ocean Network and related technologies.
+Acronym for "Ocean Enhancement Proposal", which defines enhancements to the Ocean Network and related technologies.
 Current OEPs can be found at: https://github.com/oceanprotocol/OEPs.

 ## Operation